 - You can vacuum seal, boil, then store in the fridge or freezer.
 This is how you get store-bought level tempeh.

-- You can just refrigerate and eat within 7 days.
+- You can refrigerate and cook and eat within 7 days.

 Notes

-*If you find that your beans are still kind of wet after the drying period, add two small spoonfuls of rice flour to the mixture to dry it out. (must be rice flour specifically)
+*If you find that your beans are still kind of wet after the drying period: toast some flour in the oven at 350 degrees for 15 minutes to sterilize it. add two small spoonfuls of the flour to the mixture to dry it out more.

 *If you have an instant pot with a yogurt setting, you can set it to the low temperature for 91° F and place the tempeh on a rack in the instant pot for the first 24 hours, then move to room temperature for the last 24-48 hours.